Osteopathy is a philosophy and alternative medical practice which uses “A therapeutic system which treats disease by manipulation and massage.”

-Osteopathy is a philosophy and an alternative medical practice which emphasises the interrelationship between structure and function of the body and recognises the body’s ability to heal itself; it is the role of the osteopath to facilitate that process, principally by the skilled practice of manual and manipulative therapy
+The practice emphasises the interrelationship between structure and function of the body and recognises the body’s ability to heal itself; it is the role of the osteopath to facilitate that process, principally by the skilled practice of manual and manipulative therapy